-In our proposal we provide a range of opportunities from the grand public performance space in the main plaza, to more intimate outdoor performances on the roof and in the lobby, in addition to the three large stages outlined in the client’s program.
+In the proposal, Nordic provided a range of opportunities from the grand public performance space in the main plaza, to more intimate outdoor performances on the roof and in the lobby, in addition to the three large stages outlined in the client’s program.

 Shaped by water

 Water symbolises life in Chinese culture and represents infinite possibilities.
 Rooted in the rich local culture of water, we have looked at the way the rivers have created the landscape of the site.
 Our conceptual approach was to shape the buildings as the river would have shaped it, creating soft flowing lines throughout.

 The west building is The Shunde Grand Opera House, extrovert and facing the scenery with a large entrance plaza arena.
 The Creative Valley sits in the east building, centred around a green plaza where people meet and synergies between different creative professions can emerge.

 The design of the grand concert hall draws inspiration from rice terraces, giving soft fluid lines with good sightlines towards the stage.